FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - If any token is `NULL`, reduces to empty after trimming, or contains a disallowed character, the helper returns `false` without touching the buffer.

 **Q&A**
-- *When should I prefer this over the layer-specific macros?* Use `cep_compose_identifier()` any time you need plain L0 naming (for example, mailroom buckets or diagnostics).
+- *When should I prefer this over the layer-specific macros?* Use `cep_compose_identifier()` any time you need plain L0 naming (for example, error buckets or diagnostics).
 Pack-specific convenience macros (for example, a coherence helper) still make sense when you are operating entirely inside that schema.
 - *Can I feed the result into the namepool?* Yes.
 Once composed, hand it to `cep_namepool_intern_cstr()` (or the layer helpers) to obtain a stable `cepID` if you need to reuse the identifier frequently.

 ### 1.8 Heartbeat runtime accessors